29th July - 25th August 2019

 If you have arranged a performance space that doesn't appear on our list please email us to let us know when it's all confirmed.

 Registration is the point at which you pay the Camden Fringe your participation fee and submit all your show details for us to use in our marketing.
-The deadline for registering to be included in the printed brochure is 13 May 2019.
-The 2019 Camden Fringe participation fees are:
+The 2019 Camden Fringe late participation fee is:

 Show listings will be in our house style and include your title, company name, blurb, image, dates, times, prices and venue you are performing in.